ThomasBury/AceBet/README.md

 ## Introduction

-Ever wondered if you could predict tennis match outcomes before the first serve?
-Enter our brainchild, AceBet!
-This report spills the beans on the concept, its whiz-bang features, and what lies ahead as we aim to take it from fantasy to reality.
+Have you ever wondered if it is possible to predict the outcome of a tennis match before the first serve?
+Our team has developed a web-based application called AceBet that does just that.
+This report provides an overview of the concept, features, and future plans for AceBet.

-AceBet is a web-based application built using the FastAPI framework.
-It harnesses the power of machine learning to predict tennis match outcomes, including both the probability and the class of the outcome.
-The system incorporates user authentication for access control and offers endpoints for user interactions.
+AceBet is built using the FastAPI framework and leverages machine learning to predict the outcome of tennis matches.
+The system includes user authentication for access control and provides endpoints for user interactions.

+The following are some of the key features of AceBet:
+* Predicts the outcome of tennis matches with high accuracy
+* Provides the probability of each outcome
+* Classifies the outcome of each match
+* Includes user authentication for access control
+* Offers endpoints for user interactions

+AceBet is still under development, but we believe it has the potential to revolutionize the way people bet on tennis matches.
+We are excited to continue working on AceBet and to bring it to the market in the near future.

 ## Getting Started

-1. Install the FastAPI library and dependencies with `pip install fastapi uvicorn[standard]`.
+1. Install the AceBet package by changing the directory where the package is located (`pyproject.toml`) and run `pip install -U.`
 2. Fire up your crystal ball by running `uvicorn main:app --reload`.

 ## API Endpoints

-Our AceBet has some exciting booths to visit:
+Our AceBet has some exciting routes to visit:

 - **/token**: This endpoint facilitates user authentication, issuing access tokens for secure interactions.
 - **/users/me/**: It offers users access to their individual profiles, presenting user-specific information.